plone/documentation/old-reference-manuals/zope_secrets/security.rst

 In most cases, it is easier to use the API provided by ``AccessControl.rolemanager.RoleManager`` to manipulate roles in a particular context, rather than using ``Permission`` directly.
-This class, usually via the more specific ``OFS.roles.RoleManager``, is a mixin to most persistent objects in Zope.
+This class, usually via the more specific ``OFS.roles.RoleManager``, is a mixing to most persistent objects in Zope.
 It contains a number of relevant methods:

 ..
 In the following definition, s/inheritance/acquisition/ ?